delahee/haxe.opt/two_dimensionnal_array.md

 Abstract :

-There are some issues processing bi dimensionnal array under Array<Array<T>>.
-In a more general way, nearly all languages have problems because this structure of data generates nested arrays.
+There are some issues processing bi dimensionnal array aka Array of Arrays.
+In a more general way, nearly all languages have problems because this structure of data generates nested arrays, thus breaking data locality

 ```
 var a :Array<Array<Float>> = [[],[]]